Is My Period Pain Normal? When To Seek Advice

 When should I see a doctor?

-At McKeown Medical, our specialists, including renowned gynaecologist Dr Iain Martin, provide thorough assessments and diagnoses, particularly for uterine fibroids and polyps.
+At McKeown Medical, the team and I can provide thorough assessments and diagnoses, particularly for uterine fibroids and polyps.

 If uterine fibroids or polyps are identified, our minimally invasive MyoSure® procedure can offer effective relief without traditional surgery.
 MyoSure® gently removes growths from the uterine lining, significantly improving symptoms like heavy periods, irregular menstrual cycles, or fertility issues often associated with these conditions.

 Period pain should never diminish your quality of life.
 At McKeown Medical, our expert gynaecological consultations provide personalised care, addressing your specific health concerns.
-Dr Iain Martin, with his extensive experience in women’s health, is dedicated to diagnosing and alleviating your pain, helping you regain comfort and confidence in your daily life.
+With my extensive experience in women’s health, I am dedicated to diagnosing and alleviating your pain, helping you regain comfort and confidence in your daily life.

 Painful periods can be difficult to manage and can affect your quality of life.
-At McKeown Medical, our experts can help investigate what may be causing your pain and provide a thorough diagnosis.
-Book a consultation to talk with our team today.
+At McKeown Medical, we can help investigate what may be causing your pain and provide a thorough diagnosis.
+Book a consultation to talk to us today.

 Dr Iain Martin